 - Log in to your Google Admin Console.

-- Go to Apps > Google Workspace > Gmail > Advanced Settings.
+- Go to Apps > Google Workspace > Gmail > Spam, phishing and malware.

-- Scroll down to the option Inbound Gateway in the Spam Section.
+- Scroll down to the option Inbound Gateway.
 Hover your mouse over the settings and click on the Edit Button.
 This will open the Inbound Gateway display.